Functional Eigen-Grasping Using Approach Heatmaps

 \subsection{Contact and Functional Energy}

-We have implemented the contact energy function introduced in \cite{ciocarlie2009hand}.
-This energy function assesses the proximity of the robotic hand to the object being grasped.
-As illustrated in Fig. \ref{contactenergy}, by defining virtual contact points on the robotic gripper, it can quantify the alignment between each of these points and the nearest point on the object, considering both the distance and the dot product of the normalized vector extending from the virtual contact location to the closest point on the object and the normal vector of the virtual contact point on the hand.
-Thus penalizing grasps distant from the object or where the normals are poorly aligned.
+We implemented the contact energy function from \cite{ciocarlie2009hand}, which evaluates the robotic hand's proximity to the object.
+As shown in Fig. \ref{contactenergy}, virtual contact points on the gripper measure alignment with the nearest object points by considering both distance and the dot product of vectors between them and the hand's contact normals.
+This penalizes grasps that are distant or poorly aligned.

+\ver{\st{Contact energy is preferred over force closure metrics for achieving functional grasps.
+While force closure metrics overly focus on the object's center of gravity, leading to suboptimal grasps, contact energy offers a more effective method for reliable and functional grasps.}}{}

-On the other hand, the functional energy function incorporates the functional constraint into the grasp framework.
+Additionally, the functional energy function incorporates the functional constraint into the grasp framework.
 It operates similarly to the energy function described above but focuses exclusively on the virtual contact points located on the functional part of the robot, assessing their alignment with the functional area of the object.
 In this case, lower energy function values also indicate better performance.